mcc-us/ea/_questions/q-residency-status2.md

 A. Rental income earned from U.S. rental properties.
 B. Passive income from a U.S. partnership interest.
-C. Income from foreign sources. correct
+C. Income from foreign sources.
 D. Prize winnings from a U.S. lottery ticket.

 Correct Answer Explanation for C: